-Prerequisite: Appropriate scores in the BBCC Mathematics Assessment or successful completion of MPC 099 or MPC 091, 092, and 093.

-Presents the student with the basic concepts and applications of college level algebra, introduction to functions, graphing, introduction to probability and right triangle trigonometry.
-This course is designed to be a college level, terminal, math course for the liberal arts major and also to prepare the science, engineering or business student for more advanced work. {formerly MTH 150} (F,W,S) SQR MS
+Prerequisite: BBCC Mathematics Assessment or score of 65% or better on each module of the MPC 099 final exam or 65% or better on the MPC 093 final exam Presents the student with the basic concepts and applications of college level algebra, introduction to functions, graphing, introduction to probability and right triangle trigonometry.
+This course is designed to be a college level, terminal, math course for the liberal arts major and also to prepare the science, engineering or business student for more advanced work. (formerly MTH 150)